Iranian Space Agency

 The Iranian Space Agency (ISA, Persian: (سافا) سازمان فضایی ایران Sāzmān-e Fazāi-ye Irān) is Iran's governmental space agency.
 The Iranian Space Research Center and Iranian Space Agency are the main organizations carrying space research and operations in Iran.
 Iran became an orbital-launch-capable nation in 2009.
-Iran is one of the 24 founding members of the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS), which was set up on 13 December 1958.
+Iran is one of the 24 founding members of the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS), which was established on 13 December 1958.

 History

 The history of the space industry in Iran dates back to the late 1940s and early 1950s.
 Iran first joined the ranks of space technology users in 1960 by becoming a member of the International Satellite Communications Organization and installing and using a standard A antenna in Asadabad, Hamedan.

 In 1974, following the launch of the first US Earth Resources Survey satellite, which was later renamed the Landsat series, the Satellite Data Collection Office was established to enable the use of satellite data in the then Planning and Budget Organization, and the use of remote sensing technology began in this office.
-After initial research and obtaining favorable results from satellite images and with the aim of direct access to satellite images, the office was renamed the "Iranian Remote Sensing Center", and thus, the establishment of a national space institution was formed in Iran in the early 1970s.
+After initial research and obtaining favorable results from satellite images and with the aim of direct access to satellite images, the office was renamed the "Iranian Remote Sensing Center", and thus, the foundation for a national space institution was laid in Iran in the early 1970s.

 In 1976, the "Iran Remote Sensing Center" purchased and installed satellite image receiving stations in Mahdasht, Karaj, as part of the "Satellite Use Plan" to directly receive satellite information and process, duplicate, and distribute data.
 The following systems were planned for the aforementioned station: